GEOMBOC/QUASI_STABLE/README.md

 TO ACCESS TRAINED MODEL, GO TO https://drive.google.com/file/d/1egavB44AwGe9ZrpDBaugvuqFTUebaNXD/view?usp=sharing, DOWNLOAD, DECOMPRESS AND POSITION THE FOLDER IN THE PATH SELECTED AT THE BEGGINING OF text.py.

+The file has to be decompressed on models/text-model/

 ### Usage
 Decompress models.zip BEFORE USING THIS PART.
 Put result inside QUASI_STABLE root folder.
 Available functions